 An important fact is that in 1971, La Hacienda founder Mariano Martinez invented the frozen margarita machine.
-As a salute to this important man I should be having a margarita but instead I spoon queso on top of my steak, rice, beans, and enchilada because Wesley, who is so into queso she has blogged about it, has suggested to me that “queso is life,” and she’s right.
+As a salute to this great man I should be having a margarita but instead I spoon queso on top of my steak, rice, beans, and enchilada because Wesley, who is so into queso she has blogged about it, has suggested to me that “queso is life,” and she’s right.

 Ode to the Waffle at the Omni Frisco Hotel